CREward: A Type-Specific Creativity Reward Model: Related Work

 \textbf{Creativity Assessments.} While novelty and value are recognized as central to computational creativity \cite{boden1998creativity}, quantitative assessment remains insufficiently explored.
 Prior works on creative generation~\cite{richardson2024conceptlab,han2025enhancing,feng2025redefining} often rely on costly human evaluation or repurpose generic vision metrics (e.g., FID~\cite{heusel2017gans}, CLIPScore~\cite{hessel2021clipscore}, and Improved Precision and Recall~\cite{kynkaanniemi2019improved}), which are not designed to capture creative qualities.
 Rarity Score ~\cite{han2022rarity} measures uncommonness relative to a training distribution, but is constrained by data bias. \citet{wang2025evaluation} operationalize Boden’s criteria (novelty, value, surprise)~\cite{boden1998creativity}, yet only novelty can be computed at the individual-sample level.
 Overall, existing approaches treat creativity as a monolithic notion and offer limited guidance for generative models.

 \textbf{Creative Generation.} Creative generation has gained substantial attention as the capabilities of generative models have advanced dramatically.
 ConceptLab~\cite{richardson2024conceptlab} achieves new creative sub-concepts by contrastively exploring the concept space to find a new sub-concept that does not exist in the sub-concepts yet while it is still regarded as the target concept. \citet{han2025enhancing} observe limited creative generation from specific set of text-to-image generative diffusion models and enhances creative generations by amplifying and manipulating inner features of pretrained models.
+Another line of research focuses on compositional creativity~\cite{feng2025redefining,sun2025creative}, where surprise emerges from combining familiar concepts in unexpected ways.
+Furthermore, a recent study proposes an agent-based self-refinement framework for creative generation~\cite{venkatesh2025crea}.
+Nevertheless, controllability over different creative visual aspects is still largely underexplored.

 \textbf{LVLM-based Evaluation.} Recent large vision–language models (LVLMs) \cite{team2025gemma,comanici2025gemini,qwen3technicalreport} have achieved strong performance across image understanding tasks.
 In particular, LVLMs provide human-like assessments in visual question answering (VQA) \cite{li2023blip,chen2024mllm} and video question answering \cite{li2023vlm}, demonstrating broad contextual and semantic understanding of visual inputs.
 However, it remains unclear whether LVLMs can reliably recognize or evaluate creativity.
 In this work, we examine the suitability of LVLMs for creativity assessment by analyzing their alignment with human judgments across fine-grained creativity types.